AvatarHwang/FASOP/README.md

 (1) Finding Optimal Parallel Strategy for GPT on Heterogeneous GPU Clusters.
 (2) Launching practical distributed learning using Megatron-LM based on the results from FASOP.

-## Reproducing the Experiments from [FASOP: Fast yet Accurate Automatic Search for Optimal Parallelization of a Transformer on Heterogeneous GPU Clusters]
+## Reproducing the Experiments from [FASOP: Fast yet Accurate Automated Search for Optimal Parallelization of Transformers on Heterogeneous GPU Clusters]

-To reproduce the experiments from [FASOP: Fast yet Accurate Automatic Search for Optimal Parallelization of a Transformer on Heterogeneous GPU Clusters], follow these steps:
+To reproduce the experiments from [FASOP: Fast yet Accurate Automated Search for Optimal Parallelization of Transformers on Heterogeneous GPU Clusters], follow these steps:

 ### I. Install the necessary dependencies for FASOP.